Aetherinox/proteus-app-manager/README.md

 <br />

 ## Swizzin
-The Swizzin repo where the original `setup.sh` is downloaded does not allow for ZorinOS to be installed.
-A modified setup installation script has been provided on this repo and supports ZorinOS.
+The official Swizzin repo does not support ZorinOS.
+Attempting to install the stock Swizzin program will result in an **unsupported OSA** error.
+This app manager includes a modified setup installation script which allows for ZorinOS to be installed without issues.

 <br />